 Your relative’s creditors do not know the current situation and they can increase debt enforcement action for recovery of the debt if repayment is missed.

-So, contact the creditors in writing and let them know that the person has died and you are now going through the legal process of dealing with deceased person’ estate.
+So, contact the creditors in writing and let them know that the person has died and you are now going through the legal process of dealing with the deceased person’s estate.

 Tell them that you are going through the legal process of dealing with the person’s estate.

-Step 2: Insurance policy/ies can help paying off debt
+Step 2: Insurance policy/ies can help to pay off debt

-It is worth to check if there is any insurance policy in diseased name.
-Insurance policies are helpful in the event of unemployment, sickness and death event.
+Another way to manage debts of someone who has died without burdening your finances is – Insurance.
+It is worth it to check if there is any insurance policy in the deceased name.
+Insurance policies are helpful in the event of unemployment, sickness and death events.

-For example, a life insurance to pay off the mortgage in case of death.
+For example, life insurance to pay off the mortgage in case of death.

-Alternatively, Mortgage protection policy to pay off the mortgage debt if you die.
+Alternatively, a mortgage protection policy to pay off the mortgage debt if you die.

 Alternatively, PPI policy to pay out lump sum towards credit cards and unsecured loans debt.

-You must contact insurance company for lodging the claim.
+You must contact the insurance company for lodging the claim.

 If there is no insurance policy